LambdaMamba/PhishingAnalysisProject/README.md

 The processed WHOIS data looks like the one in /whois/legit.csv and /whois/phish.csv, which can be used for whois_analysis.py.

-The histogram that shows the active days of the domains will look something similar to the following:
+The histogram that shows the active days of the domains will look like the following,

 ![Figure 1](whois/whois_histogram.png)